Our Teachers

 Juliette Crouïgneau

-From the Pays-Basque (South-West of France).
+From the Basque country (South-West of France).

 What do you miss about France?
 Mountains, because I am from the Pays-Basque, in the South-West of France.